kaecirr/EZone_Navigation_Android/README.md

 ***Determining viable path***: As a user, I want to have a viable path between my starting location and destination so that I can reach my destination directly and quickly.

-***More information for a room***: As a user, I want to get more information about a specific room when I select that room so that I can know it in more details.
+***More information for a room***: As a user, I want to get more information about a specific room when I select that room so that I can find more details about it.

 ***Buttons for switch floors***: As a user, I want to have buttons which allow me to switch floor plans in a building so that I can select locations on different floors.

 ***A-star pathfinding***:

-As a user, I want the path to be updated with a fast response time so that the application feels responsive.
+As a user, I want the path to be updated within a fast response time so that the application feels responsive.

-As a developer, I want to utilize the A* as the pathfinding algorithm so that the time for calculating a viable path is reduced.
+As a developer, I want to utilize A* as the pathfinding algorithm so that the time for calculating a viable path is reduced.

 ***Current location button***: As a user, I want to have a positioning button for me to press so that I can know my current location.

 ***Start tracking button***: As a user, I want to have a start tracking button for me to press so that it can guide me to the destination step by step.

-***Points-of-interest***: As a user, I want to have some points-of-interest marked on the floor plan so that I can choose the neatest one.
+***Points-of-interest***: As a user, I want to have some points-of-interest marked on the floor plan so that I can see what's on the floor.

 ***Favourites and recent location list***: As a user, I want to save my favourite locations or recent paths so that it will be convenient for my later use.